-Pupils can have a significant impact on the school's energy use by influencing the behaviour of adults and pupils.
+Pupils - you can have a huge impact on the amount of energy that your school uses and the carbon it produces just by influencing the behaviour of other pupils and the adults in the school!

 Pupils of all ages can become ‘detectives’ to see if lights, whiteboards and appliances have been left on unnecessarily, and reminding their friends and teachers to switch them off.
 When the school’s heating is switched on, pupils can be made responsible for checking that doors and windows are not left open.
 Depending on your school’s heating system, they may also be able to monitor classroom temperatures and ensure that thermostatic controls are used to ensure optimum temperatures for learning.

-Consider appointing Energy monitors with the following responsibilities, which should be carried out regularly.
-Consider monitoring daily when you first start, and then move to weekly monitoring to ensure any improvements are maintained:
+Consider running these monitoring activities daily when you first start, and then move to weekly monitoring to ensure any improvements are maintained:

 All these monitoring activities fit in with other Energy Sparks activities, so you can earn double points by appointing school energy monitors.